charligolea/EXOSPHID/README.md

 ---

 ## 🚀 Applications
-This repository can be used independently or be integrated with an exospheric framework such as:
+`EXOSPHID` provides a flexible toolset to model photodestruction reactions, which can be integrated within a larger exospheric modeling framework.
+One such example is:

 - [**Extraterrestrial Exosphere and Surface Simulations (ExESS)**](https://github.com/Smolkaa/ExESS.jl) Developed by A. Peschel, TU Munich.
   *(contact: a.peschel@tum.de)*

+`ExESS` is a comprehensive numerical model of the lunar exosphere that simulates the distribution and behaviour of multiple volatile species.

 ---